nextflow-io/nextflow/docs/process.md

 The above snippet defines an environment variable named `FOO` which value is `bar`.

-When defined in the Nextflow configuration file, a pod setting can be defined using the canonical associative array syntax.
-For example:
+When defined in the Nextflow configuration file, a pod setting can be defined as a map:

 ```groovy
 process {